cristicmf/dao/docs/Manual.md

 #### Avoiding complexity

 The DAO framework has a clear separation between its different components.
 The `dao-core` library, for example, requires only two contracts to be deployed, Doug and Permission, because that's all it needs.

+There is also a clear separation of administrative rights.
+For example, if a managed system is set up, the account managing users and the account managing Doug does not have to be the same (although it could be).
+It might seem like this makes it more complicated, rather then less, but contract systems and permissions structures can both become very complex, very fast, so dividing them up into components usually pays off in the end.

 #### A note on public and private chains